 - The liabilities and deferred inflows of resources exceeded its assets and deferred outflows of resources of the Academy at the close of the most recent fiscal year as shown in the summary of net position on the following pages. - The Academy's total net position increased as shown in the summary of changes in net position on the following pages.
-This was primarily a result of the school purchasing land and other assets during the year. - As of the close of the current fiscal year, the Academy governmental fund balances are shown in the Financial Analysis of the Academy's funds section of the MD&A. The total fund balance increased in comparison with the prior year.
-This increase was primarily related to budgeted revenues in excess of budgeted expenditures in the General Fund and loan proceeds in excess of project expenses during the year. - At the end of the current fiscal year, unassigned fund balance for the General fund, as shown in the financial analysis of the Academy funds section, increased from the prior year. - The Academy long-term liabilities increased during the current year mainly due to the issuance of loans.
+This was primarily a result of the school making scheduled long-term liability payments. - As of the close of the current fiscal year, the Academy governmental fund balances are shown in the Financial Analysis of the Academy's funds section of the MD&A. The total fund balance increased in comparison with the prior year.
+This increase was primarily due to an increase in students and the receipt of ERC funds during the year - At the end of the current fiscal year, fund balance for the General fund, as shown in the financial analysis of the Academy funds section, increased from the prior year. - The Academy long-term liabilities decreased during the current year due to regular scheduled debt and loan repayments.